sanelez/sz-csv-ai-analyzer/README.md

 - **Data preview** with automatic formatting
 - **Smooth navigation** for large datasets

-### 🤖 AI Chart Generation
+### 🤖 AI-Powered Analysis
-- **Multi-provider selection**: You can configure and keep multiple AI providers in the settings, then quickly switch between them when running analyses
+- **Multiple AI providers**: OpenAI, Anthropic Claude, Google Gemini, Mistral, and more
 - **Custom endpoint support**: Connect to Ollama, LM Studio, vLLM, or any OpenAI-compatible API
-- **Intelligent analysis** of your data
+- **Intelligent analysis** of your data with AI-generated insights
-- **Chart suggestions** tailored to your dataset
+- **Smart chart suggestions** tailored to your dataset
 - **Chart types**: Bar, Line, Pie, Scatter, Area

 ### 🔒 Privacy
-- **100% local**: no data sent to a server (processing in browser or direct to AI API)
+- **Local or direct-to-provider**: the app does not store your data.
+Processing can happen in your browser when using a self-hosted/custom endpoint; otherwise API calls go directly to the chosen AI provider.
 - **API keys stored locally** in your browser
 - **No tracking** or third-party cookies